FiddlyDigital/fiddlydigital.github.io/_posts/2016-10-11-ambient-musical-system.markdown

 I was familiar with how Reverb worked as an effect in the audio world, but it took a little bit of research do do it correctly in the musical system.

 The [Convolver Node][convolver-node] works like any other Web Audio node - you connect it in your series of nodes - leading your chain towards the AudioContext's Destination.
-However, the key differance with this specific is that you also need to provide it with a sample of impulse response - this is used to shape the convolution of the input audio and as such the 'shape' of the reverb!
+However, the key differance with this specific node is that you also need to provide it with a sample of 'impulse response' - this is used to shape the convolution of the input audio - effectively the 'shape' of the reverb!
 Nifty stuff!

 Again, the Fetch Api and Promises made this so unbelieveably easy: